 Chaotic – In a situation where things happen without a known cause (not even in hindsight), it’s called chaotic.
 Events in this domain are “too confusing to wait for a knowledge-based response”.
 Just do something, see what happens and respond to that: “act–sense–respond”.
 Responds can vary from establishing order to sense where stability lies and steer back to complexity.
 Examples: fire, radical brainstorm session, panic, etc.

 Product development does not build and ship hardware, instead they deliver the recipes on how to do that (drawings, specs, manuals).
 Its purpose is developing new recipes as it makes no sense in delivering the same recipe twice… Even when you’re delivering almost the same recipe (a minor change or addition), you’re still entering the complex zone.
-Considering it as complicated or even simple means you’re actually in disorder.
+Considering it as complicated or even clear means you’re actually in confused.
 On the other hand, not all tasks related to product development are complex.
-Some examples are: (simple) performing a repetitive test, (complicated) solving a production issue.
-This means that product development deals with a mix of chaotic, complex, complicated and simple tasks.
-Simple tasks can be planned (or even better, automated away).
+Some examples are: (clear) performing a repetitive test, (complicated) solving a production issue.
+This means that product development deals with a mix of chaotic, complex, complicated and clear tasks.
+Clear tasks can be planned (or even better, automated away).
 Complicated tasks can only be planned after initial analysis.
 Complex tasks require enabling constraints like safe environment, openness, and also, do small experiments (increments/iterations).
 Chaotic is mostly considered a bad thing.
 However, a good brainstorm session has chaotic elements in it to break the traditional paths, so is very useful.
 Something similar goes for complexity: to be able to handle purposeful complexity, it’s helpful to reduce complexity you can do without (like ad-hoc meetings replaced by cadence planned events).

 For more information on Cynefin, the following article by D. Snowden comes highly recommended: A Leader’s Framework for Decision Making.

-What drives complexity
+What drives product development complexity